seek-oss/sku/.changeset/stale-olives-hammer.md

 When ran as part of `sku init`, the current working directory (CWD) would sometimes be incorrect.
 It should now give the same result as `sku configure`.

-This change includes a refactor on how the Webpack Target Directory is set in ignore files.
+This change includes a refactor to how the webpack target directory is set in ignore files.